patocallaghan/actions-converter/transforms/tagname-prune/README.md

 ## Usage

 ```
-npx actions-converter tagname-prune path/of/files/ or/some**/*glob.js
+npx component-tweaks tagname-prune path/of/files/ or/some**/*glob.js

 # or

-yarn global add actions-converter
+yarn global add component-tweaks
-actions-converter tagname-prune path/of/files/ or/some**/*glob.js
+component-tweaks tagname-prune path/of/files/ or/some**/*glob.js
 ```

 ## Local Usage